FriendsOfCake/awesome-cakephp/README.md

 ## Security
 *Plugins and information around security, preventing vulnerabilities and protection against XSS and alike.*

-- [BryanCrowe/EncryptedType](https://github.com/bcrowe/cakephp-encrypted-type) - Simple solution that enables Encrypted data types to be stored in the database.
+- :strawberry: [BryanCrowe/EncryptedType](https://github.com/bcrowe/cakephp-encrypted-type) - Simple solution that enables Encrypted data types to be stored in the database.
 - [Captcha plugin](https://github.com/dereuromark/cakephp-captcha) - Simple, unobstrusive and extendable captcha solution providing by default an image based math captcha.
 - [CipherBehavior plugin](https://github.com/adayth/cakephp-cipher-behavior) - Cipher your entities data with this behavior.
 Encryption is done at PHP level using CakePHP Security class.
 - [Muffin/Obfuscate plugin](https://github.com/usemuffin/obfuscate) - Primary key obfuscation using HashIds, Optimus, Tiny and/or custom obfuscation strategies.